-A stand alone nodejs app or module for creating robot trading simulations in a single market with configurable supply and demand.
+A stand alone nodejs app and software module for creating numerical experiments with robots trading in a single market.

 Programmer's Documentation on ESDoc

 The ESDoc site for single-market-robot-simulator contains documentation prepared from source code of this module.